byrongsoriano/byrongsoriano.github.io/essays/UIFrameworks.md

 ## A Modern Experience
 Before diving into frameworks, I often wondered how modern websites managed to incorporate icons like social media logos, tabs, and other functional symbols.
 While recreating the IslandSnow website, I gained insight into this process.
 Many of these sites feature a navigation bar designed using HTML and CSS files.
 Crafting the navigation bar proved to be an exciting yet challenging obstacle in website development.
+Below is the navbar code I developed using bootstrap.

 <p align="left">
 <img width="450px" class="img-fluid" src="../img/islandSnow.png">